Heat Headache: What You Need to Know About Hot Weather and Headaches

 - Light sensitivity

-If you experience the symptoms of a heat headache, the main course of action is to prevent and relieve dehydration.
+If you experience the symptoms of a heat headache, the main course of action is to remedy dehydration.
 While you could drink water or a sports drink, these fluids are less effective and take longer to work than a precisely balanced rehydration solution.
-Oral rehydration solutions can help give your body what it needs to ease the symptoms of dehydration.
+Oral rehydration solutions can help give your body what it needs to ease the signs of dehydration.

 Relieve Dehydration With ORS